mariannefeng/marianne/src/content/portfolio/copy-ip.md

 title: "easily copy your public IP"
 description: "Go to page to copy your public IP"
 heroImage: "https://assets.mariannefeng.com/portfolio/copy-ip.mp4"
+heroAlt: "Video demonstrating that going to copy-ip.com will copy your public IP address to clipboard"
 url: "https://copy-ip.com"
+pubDate: "Dec 08 2025"
 ---

 #### what does it do